Assessment & Pupil Progress

 Assessment at Rosehill School

 The curriculum, alongside specialist teaching approaches, provides consistency throughout the school, whilst recognising developmental and age-related aspects to learning.
 To ensure we maintain high standards in relation to assessment of progress and attainment we have invested heavily in developing an assessment framework that will record, track and monitor pupil engagement and progress alongside gaining knowledge and applying skills.
+Our framework tracks:

 - Individual progression and achievement - Individual Pupil Learner Journey (IPLJ)